biztek/hipaa-dea-number-input/README.md

 <hipaa-dea-number-input required="boolean value"></hipaa-dea-number-input>
 ```
 ### DEA Numbers Validation.
-A DEA number (DEA Registration Number) is a number assigned to a health care provider.
+#### A DEA number (DEA Registration Number) is a number assigned to a health care provider.

-A valid DEA number consists of: 2 letters, 6 numbers, & 1 check digit.
+A valid DEA number consists of total 9 characters.
-The first letter is a code identifying the type of registrant.
+- The first character is a letter, a code identifying the type of registrant.
-The second letter is the first letter of the registrant's last name.
+- The second character is a letter or a digit 9.
+- The next six characters are digits from [0-9].

-The last Number : DEA numbers can be verified by using the last number, which is known as the Check Digit.
+- The last character is a check digit, `DEA numbers` can be verified by using the last charcter, which is known as the `Check Digit`.

 Right Format DEA Numbers example: BJ6125341 , FN5623740, AS5623740.